Serbian White Eagles FC: Decline in performance and return to glory (2013–present)

 The following two seasons Serbia struggled to achieve sufficient results as they barely qualified for the postseason, and saw first round defeats in the playoffs.
 In 2015, Serbia witnessed glory once more as they claimed the regular season title.
 In their playoff journey to reclaim the championship they defeated London City 1–0 with Branislav Vukomanović providing the goal.
 Their quest for the championship came to an end after a 3–2 defeat to SC Waterloo.
 Former team captain Mirko Medić was assigned the head coach position for the 2016 season.
 He secured them their 11th straight playoff berth by finishing fourth in the standings.
 Their road to the championship was marked with a 1–0 victory over Toronto Atomic FC with Milos Scepanovic recording the lone goal.
 In the second round they defeated FC Ukraine United 1–0 in order mark their sixth championship final appearance.
 Their opponents in the final were Hamilton City SC.
 During the match, Hamilton took the lead at the 14th minute with Serbia equalizing at the 59th minute to send the match to extra time where Scepanovic scored the winner to claim Serbia's second championship title (third including NSL titles).

 In June 2020, the club signed a cooperation agreement with FK Sloboda Užice.

 Venue

+The club initially played out of Stanley Park Stadium until 1973 when they moved to CNE Stadium for a season.
+From 1975 to 1979, the Serbian White Eagles played at Lamport Stadium.

-From 2006 to 2013, the Serbian White Eagles played their home games at Centennial Park Stadium in Etobicoke, the western portion of the city of Toronto.
+Since being re-founded in 2006, the Serbian White Eagles have played their home games at Centennial Park Stadium in Etobicoke, the western portion of the city of Toronto.
 In 2014, they played their home games at Lamport Stadium but in 2015, they returned to Centennial Park.
+The entirety of the 2023 season was played at Mattamy Sports Park and Paramount Field in Mississauga while the 2025 season is being played out of Esther Shiner Stadium in North York.